demo-projects/cyberark-mar-2018/README.md

 2. Write a pipe called 'timeAgo' that takes a date object and outputs a string in the format 'X hours ago', 'X minutes ago' (if it's less than an hour), 'X seconds ago' (if it's less than a minute).
 2.1 Make it update automatically as time goes by

+### Homework - lesson #3
+Implement update when we are in /editor/:id

 ## Check
 public interface for decorators what else can be transferred to HostListener